RikuDaDev/PMplans/README.md

 # PMplans
 This is my server partnership plans

+Contact `Riku </>#7028` on Discord if you wish to partner/hire me!

 **__Free Plan__**

 ♡ 70+ Server Members

-♡ Will need to have @Luminous Nova bot to count PM points
+♡ Will need to have [this bot](https://discord.com/api/oauth2/authorize?client_id=711428816127393844&permissions=122272738390&scope=bot%20applications.commands) to count PM points

 ♡ Someone from the hiring server must join as a @Reps